The other side of the pokies debate

 The NZ Community Trust have pointed out:

-NZCT, one of New Zealand's largest funders of amateur , is urging Council not to implement a sinking lid policy for gaming machines, as this will reduce community funding and do nothing to address problem gambling rates.
+NZCT, one of New Zealand’s largest funders of amateur sport, is urging Auckland Council not to implement a sinking lid policy for gaming machines, as this will reduce community funding and do nothing to address problem gambling rates.
 Instead, NZCT proposes Council set gaming machine numbers according to the risk assessment of problem gambling in each ward, and allow machines to be relocated out of high risk areas.

 A targeted approach does seem more sensible than a blanket sinking lid.